broder/broder.github.io/about.md

 #### Performance Tables Discovery for [Department for Education][dfe]

-* Documented a large existing data pipeline from an incumbent supplier and identified pain points, before creating an idealised architecture and a roadmap to achieve it, with potential savings of £3M
+* Documented a large existing data pipeline from an incumbent supplier and identified pain points, before creating an idealised architecture and a roadmap to achieve it, with potential savings of £3M.

 #### Website & Mobile App for [Air Charter Services][acs]

-* Helped to develop a hybrid website and mobile app running through Cordova as well as modernising a legacy backend system
+* Helped to develop a hybrid website and mobile app running through Cordova as well as modernising a legacy backend system.

 _Technologies:_
 Node.js, TypeScript, React, Redux, webpack, Cordova, OneSignal, C#, ASP.NET MVC, Jenkins, AWS